AAF Bilateral Exchange Programs

 After the application deadline, the AAF selects candidates and assigns them to our partner institutions.
 Selected students have to apply directly to their assigned host institution six months in advance to their fellowship and need to fulfill all requirements from the designated host institution.
 These can differ slightly depending on each institution.
 The requirement criteria can be found on the institution’s websites.
 The TOEFL test is necessary only for some institutions.
 Exact fellowship dates depend upon the host institution and cannot be changed.

-The application deadline for the academic year 2024/2025 is February 1, 2024.
+The application deadline for 2025 is May 31, 2024.

 Only complete applications will be considered!
 Please do not hesitate to contact us if you have any questions.